Chiang Mai in 4 Days: Temples, Mountains & the Real Northern Thailand

 Bring Layers for Cool Season

 November–February nights can drop to 12–18°C, especially at Doi Suthep and Doi Inthanon.
-Bring a jacket.
-Most tourists pack only for tropical heat and freeze at temples.
+Most tourists pack only for tropical heat and freeze at mountain temples.
+A light jacket or hoodie is essential.

 ❓ Frequently Asked Questions